 Featured Galante Fellow: Beatriz Feijóo Gómez

-Beatriz Feijóo Gómez is a sixth-year student at Northeastern University, graduating December 2022 with a Master of Science in Engineering Management and having previously received her Bachelor of Science in Civil Engineering in May 2021.
+Beatriz Feijóo Gómez is a sixth-year student at Northeastern University, graduating December 2022 with an MS in engineering management and having previously received her BS in civil engineering in May 2021.

 In another co-op experience, she worked remotely for ADL Ventures as the Building Innovation Intern.
 In this role she was able to research building technologies and work with start-ups and government programs in order to help them develop their company or program.
 She conducted market research on 4D radar technology, then interviewed people and companies on how this technology would fit into their company in order to determine the market viability.
 She also developed market projections for the continued automatization of the construction industry by auditing hundreds of construction companies and quantifying current construction capacity.
-This was Bea’s favorite co-op, as it was at the intersection of business and engineering.
+This was Feijóo Gómez’s favorite co-op, as it was at the intersection of business and engineering.
 In fact, it was this role that made her realize that she wanted to do more than just engineering.
-This realization led her to pursue a Master’s in Engineering Management and continue to explore this intersection.
+This realization led her to pursue a master’s in engineering management and continue to explore this intersection.

 After joining the PlusOne Program and going on the Dialogue with Professor Dehghani, Beatriz joined the Galante Program in order to continue developing professional skills and to network with her peers.
 Through this program, she has so far attended a seminar event and has begun working with Bradley Miller to run the group’s LinkedIn page for outreach and publicity.
 Feijóo Gómez plans to use her Galante grant to continue to develop her business skills and get her Lean Six Sigma Green Belt Certification, and potentially her Project Management Professional Certification as well.